Website mcasaorg Maryland Coalition Against Sexual Assault

 Our ideal candidate will share our passion and commitment to believing and supporting survivors, holding people who cause harm accountable, and taking action to end sexual assault in Maryland.
 We also expect that all members of our organization recognize that sexual violence and oppression are intricately linked, and are dedicated to grappling with the complexities of societal power and privilege in order to create an inclusive movement to end sexual violence.
 Candidates must be able to recognize personal biases and address them productively, as well as communicate effectively with a wide range of individuals, groups, and organizations.

-To Apply: Send cover letter, resume and writing sample to [email protected] Please include your name and position title in the subject.
+Send cover letter, resume, and writing sample to [email protected] Please include your name and position title in the subject.
+No phone calls, please.